New Martin County superintendent sworn into office

 In some of his first comments, he described what his priority will be.

-Dr. Millay comes to Martin County from Kentucky, bringing with him decades of experience in education as a teacher, principal, and most recently, a superintendent.
+Millay comes to Martin County from Kentucky, bringing with him decades of experience in education as a teacher, principal and, most recently, a superintendent.

 He is stepping in to lead the Martin County School District following the retirement of Laurie Gaylord, and in the middle of a pandemic.